This audio was created using Microsoft Azure Speech Services

 Almost 71% of US LNG went to the EU countries and the UK during the first 5 months of 2022.
 Exports were slightly down in the month of June after a fire emergency at Freeport LNG, a facility that provides approximately 20% of total LNG processing in the US.
 Partial liquefaction operations are expected to resume in early October; the facility should be fully back online by the end of 2022.

-Not only LNG exports are set to grow in the US.
-EIA predicts that next year will see the record oil production in the country, reaching an average of 12.8 million b/d vs. 11.9 million b/d forecasted for this year.
+Not only are LNG exports set to grow in the US., EIA predicts next year will see record oil production in the country, reaching an average of 12.8 million b/d vs. 11.9 million b/d forecasted for this year.

-Global LNG exports have been growing fast over the past years as many countries were looking to diversify away from the coal use.
-Global LNG market has been saturated.
+Global LNG exports have been growing fast over the past years, as many countries were looking to diversify away from coal.
+The Global LNG market has been saturated.
 Sector has seen reduced capital investment, and most of the facilities were running at the maximum capacity.
-But since the energy crisis of early this year, Europe emerged as a key LNG importer, and displaced Asia that was always considered as final and long-term destination of LNG supplies.
-LNG prices jumped 60% in June 2022 and are now forecasted to exceed $40 per million British thermal units (mmBtu) soon.
-LNG is becoming a geopolitically important fuel, that brings increased profits to its producers, but puts some consumers at risk of not seeing enough of much needed energy supply.
+But since the energy crisis of early this year, Europe emerged as a key LNG importer and displaced Asia, a region that was always considered as a final and long-term destination of LNG supplies.
+LNG prices jumped 60% in June 2022 and are now forecast to exceed $40 per million British thermal units (mmBtu) soon.
+LNG is becoming a geopolitically important fuel that brings increased profits to its producers, but puts some consumers at risk of not seeing enough of much needed energy supply.